-The programme is directed by a team of highly-respected teachers, researchers and consultants who work with organizations such as Teagasc and other agencies on agricultural and environmental issues.
 It is an intensive 12 month taught programme based on course work, examinations, a minor thesis and a student placement.
-It is also ideal preparation for students considering further postgraduate study in economics and the environment.
+It is also ideal preparation for students considering further postgraduate study in marine, energy and agricultural or environmental economics and policy.
+Figure 1 provides an outline of the structure of the programme.